purescript/documentation/README.md

 ### Learning

-- The [PureScript Book](https://leanpub.com/purescript/read) is the recommended approach to learning the language, since it covers more material in greater depth.
-However, it covers `0.11.7` and is not updated yet for the `0.12.x` version of the compiler.
-Thus, one should be aware of the following materials when reading through the book:
+- The [PureScript Book](https://book.purescript.org) is the recommended approach to learning the language, since it covers more material in greater depth.
+However, it is currently being updated from the `0.11.7` version of the PureScript compiler to the `0.13.x` version.
-    - See [dwhitney's fork of the book's exercises](https://github.com/dwhitney/purescript-book) which is updated for `0.12.x`.
-    - See [Justin's `0.11.7` to `0.12.x` summary](https://purescript-resources.readthedocs.io/en/latest/0.11.7-to-0.12.0.html) to know how to 'translate' the outdated book's code into working code.
-    - Be wary of any references to these [deprecated packages](https://github.com/purescript-deprecated) in the book.
 - [Language Reference](language/README.md)
 - [PureScript: Jordan's Reference](https://github.com/JordanMartinez/purescript-jordans-reference): An up-to-date project covering Getting Started, Build Tools, PureScript's syntax with examples, FP design patterns, and PureScript's ecosystem.
 - [A guide to the PureScript numeric hierarchy](https://a-guide-to-the-purescript-numeric-hierarchy.readthedocs.io/en/latest/index.html): An introduction to the mathematics behind the numeric hierarchy of type classes in PureScript’s Prelude.
 (See also [PureScript numeric hierarchy overview](https://harry.garrood.me/numeric-hierarchy-overview/).)